puranik3/jd-react-jul-2024/README.md

 ## Videos on remaining topics

 -   Sorry, I need more time to record the videos on the remaining topics (React router v6 covered in class but will be explained further, OIDC (example added under `demos/day-03/react-auth0-oidc`), Using Secrets manager).
 Please check back this page on July 22.
 It should be uploaded.
+-   Please check back again on July 29 for the above video recordings.
+Sincere apologies.

 ## Full-fledged Next JS Pages router app demo

 -   I have added a full-fledged Next JS app with a detailed README of how to recreate it.
 Follow it step-by-step and you should be able to create the app from scratch.
 It uses pages router (since last year a different router called app router released in Next JS v14 is being recommended though).
 -   You can find it in the `day-03/full-fledged-next-js-pages-router-demo` folder.
 -   Follow the README to recreate the app.
 -   You will need a local MongoDB installation to run / recreate the app.
 You can install it from [here](https://www.mongodb.com/try/download/community).
 The seed data for the store can be imported using the JSON files in `mantra-store-seed-data` folder.

 ## Video references